-13.4.2 Publication of Results.
-On a Licensed Collaboration Tumor Type-by-Licensed Collaboration Tumor Type basis and for so long as the license granted to Providence under Section 4.1 for such Collaboration Tumor Type remains in effect, Providence shall have the sole right to publish and make scientific presentations with respect to the results of Development and Commercialization activities, including clinical trials, of Collaboration Compounds for such Licensed Collaboration Tumor Type and Products containing such Collaboration Compounds.
+Collaboration Tumor Type basis and for so long as the license granted to Providence under Section 4.1 for such Collaboration Tumor Type remains in effect, Providence shall have the sole right to publish and make scientific presentations with respect to the results of Development and Commercialization activities, including clinical trials, of Collaboration Compounds for such Licensed Collaboration Tumor Type and Products containing such Collaboration Compounds.
 Arcturus shall have the right to review and comment on any material proposed for publication by Providence (such as by oral presentation, manuscript or abstract) that includes results of Development of any such Collaboration Compound or Product.
-Providence shall deliver to Arcturus a copy of any proposed written publication or outline of presentation to be made by Providence at least thirty (30) days in advance of submission for publication or a description of such presentation), and Arcturus will have the right to: (i) require a delay in submission of not more than sixty (60) days to enable patent applications protecting any Collaboration Compound or Product; and (ii) require Providence to delete any disclosure of Arcturus' Confidential Information from any such proposed publication or presentation prior to submission for publication for publication or presentation.
+Providence shall deliver to Arcturus a copy of any proposed written publication or outline of presentation to be made by Providence at least thirty (30) days in advance of submission for publication or presentation (or, where a copy of such publication or presentation is not available at such time, a draft or outline of such publication or a description of such presentation), and Arcturus will have the right to: (i) require a delay in submission of not more than sixty (60) days to enable patent applications protecting any Collaboration Compound or Product; and (ii) require Providence to delete any disclosure of Arcturus' Confidential Information from any such proposed publication or presentation prior to submission for publication or presentation.